 One reason people believe more heat is lost through the head is simply

 Humans feel that heat is evaporating from the face more quickly than the rest of the body.
-This in conjunction with the “dive reflex” of many mammals, including humans, triggers a reaction in the body which switches the blood supply to focus on the most vital parts, the brain, the hart and the lungs.
+This in conjunction with the “dive reflex” of many mammals, including humans, triggers a reaction in the body which switches the blood supply to focus on the most vital parts, the brain, the heart and the lungs.
 Bloodflow is effectively shut down for arms, legs and other less critical organs.
 The extremities of the human body are also designed to cope with oxygen deprivation and more extreme temperatures without being damaged.

 This myth was also proved wrong in this BBC article: